How to Avoid Buying the Worst Central Vacuum

 It’s our experience that the lack of a filter is a real drawback, even if it does give you maximum power, initially.
 But without a proper filter, dust and debris inevitably get into the motor over time, greatly reducing suction power.
-This almost guarantees service calls down the road.
+This almost guarantees many service calls down the road.

 For further reading, see our post "The Best Central Vacuum - with Anchovies" for more helpful info.

 Hard to believe, but I cleared all of this from one vacuum inlet on a service call in Stamford.

 Now, as much as I would not recommend you vacuum any of the items in the below picture, a properly-installed central vacuum system should not clog, even if you did.

 I met this darling little girl in New Canaan today.

 One of the best side benefits of my job (in-home service) is getting meet and interact with a bunch of great dogs.
 They each have their own personalities, and, with few exceptions, I love them all.

 This might sound crazy, but purchasing the best central vacuum system is not that much different than ordering a great pizza.
 In fact, a great central vacuum system has more in common with a pizza than you might think.
 This is especially true when you consider how the best wholes are always greater than the sum of their parts.